abailly/jacobs-ladder/slides.md

 - *No BDUF*: Designing functions first: What will you do with your data/objects?, refrain from defining the implementation first, abstract from details to prevent data lock-in

+# Conclusion (contd.)

 - *Removing duplication*: Generalizing to higher-levels allow DRY to apply not only on functions but also on control structures and "shape" of the system
-- Focusing on the *Domain*: First define core arrows, those that are part of the domain you are working on ; then apply functors and transformations to *lift* from core domain to a more complex behaviours (error handling, logging, interfacing with the outside world)
+- *Focusing on the Domain*: First define core arrows, those that are part of the domain you are working on ; then apply functors and transformations to *lift* from core domain to a more complex behaviours (error handling, logging, interfacing with the outside world)